MeotJH/MeotJH/README.md

 - 🌱 I’m currently make My Own Web Application name quant two bot
 - 💞️ I’m looking to collaborate on work in opensource
 - 📫 How to reach me mallangyi@naver.com
-- if you see this profile please follow me i want friend and my MBTI is E so i really like friend!
+- if you see this profile please following me i want friend Because my MBTI is E so i really like friend!

 <!---
 MeotJH/MeotJH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.